Step by Step Setup

 • A unique feature of the ICST Ambisonics Encoder is its distance function, developed by Martin Neukom at ICST.

-[!Tip:] If working with distance, define it at the start of your project to scale all XYZ coordinates correctly. _(Example: Distance scale from 0.0 to 1.0).
+If you work with distance, define it at the start of the project to keep XYZ scaling consistent (example: 0.0 to 1.0).

 Recording & Editing Source Movements